Skip to main content

 Summary:

-The Module is designed to be delivered in the summer of part 1, ahead of placement applications.
-Therefore, it equips the students to make better choices and improved applications, to strengthen the students’ success rate of obtaining successful placements and future jobs upon graduation.
+The Module is designed to be delivered in part 1, well ahead of placement applications.
+Therefore, it equips the students to become career-minded from the onset and make better choices and improved applications, to strengthen the students’ success rate of obtaining successful placements and future jobs upon graduation.

 Assessment Method: